 Setting up WP Super Cache Plugin

 WP Super Cache will fetch your WordPress site twice and will compare the timestamps of both pages.
-If the both timestamps match, then this means that caching is working on your site now.
+If both timestamps match, then this means that caching is working on your site now.

 Take a look at this guide on how to install and setup WP Super Cache for detailed instructions.